 Middlewares typically help program managers reduce about 40% of the tech investment.
 It’s a step in the right direction, but almost all companies that choose this option claim that it’s not nearly enough.
 Here are the problems that tech companies consistently face when choosing the option of bank + middleware:

 - Middlewares don’t help with the most demanding and expensive fronts: bank relationships and compliance.
-It’s still your job to find a bank, work directly with it and manage everything compliance.
+It’s still your job to find a bank, work directly with it and manage everything with regards to compliance.

-- Middlewares are another expensive vendor in your list: we explained why working directly with a bank (option 1) easily gets you to ~12 vendor relationships.
-Middleware vendors make a complex and expensive addition to that vendor list.
+- Middlewares are another expensive vendor on your list: we explained why working directly with a bank (option 1) easily gets you to ~12 vendor relationships.
+Middleware vendors are a complex and expensive addition to that vendor list.
 Middleware companies will hand you 50–100 page contracts, aim for 3–5 year terms and introduce monthly minimums that often exceed $30k.

 - You still end up investing heavily in tech.
 A 40% reduction means you’re still left with product and engineering work that costs $1m+.

 When building on bank + middleware, Freelance Genius’s bottom line is: